-This is a thoroughly-detailed and wonderfully enlightening tour of Manchester’s greatest art treasures, starting with the baldacchino in the Central Library Reading Room and the reasons for its existence, which include the most wonderful links with Rome, a trip to see The Stations of the Cross in the Church of the Hidden Gem, and then into Manchester Art Gallery to see works by Turner, Lorrain, Bacon, Watts, Stubbs and of course the Pre-Raphaelites.
+Thoroughly-detailed and wonderfully enlightening tours of Manchester’s greatest art treasures, from the baldacchino in the Central Library Reading Room and the reasons for its existence, which include the most wonderful links with Rome, a trip to see The Stations of the Cross in the Church of the Hidden Gem, and then into Manchester Art Gallery to see works by Turner, Lorrain, Bacon, Watts, Stubbs and of course the Pre-Raphaelites.

-This is the kind of guided tour that you never thought possible.
+These are the kinds of guided tours that you never thought possible.
 Copious research has unearthed the most remarkable stories and links thanks to our guides’ determination to explain everything alongside a deep-rooted fascination for all those strange religious connections.

 Here’s an example with The Light of the World, by William Homan Hunt (1851-56).
 This picture not only hangs in Manchester Art Gallery but it also at Keble College Oxford and St Paul’s Cathedral.
 So which is the real one or all three equally authentic?
 The St Paul’s canvas was painted nearly fifty years later, with the assistance of Edward Robert Hughes.
 The Manchester version might be by his pupil Fred Stephens.

 “Behold I stand at the door and knock.
 If any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me.”